 When it comes to how your smart lock works, there are a lot of mysterious words thrown around (Z-Wave, RFID, etc.).
 To help you know exactly what you’re getting, here’s a quick reference that demystifies these technical terms.

 Can My Smart Lock Be Hacked?
-The short answer is yes.
-But, when you consider the downfalls of traditional locks (losing keys, having the lock picked), the risks aren’t any greater—and they may actually be less likely to occur.
-The biggest difference is that a smart door lock could be hacked remotely, which means a burglar no longer has to be on-site to bypass your lock.
+Yes, but biggest difference is that a smart door lock could be hacked remotely, which means a burglar no longer has to be on-site to bypass your lock.
 However, most hackers aren’t interested in breaking into homes when they can target bigger fish for similar effort.

 Does a Smart Lock Tip Off Burglars?
-Because smart locks don’t use a standard key tumbler, they usually look different than other door locks.
-While homeowners like the sleek, modern look of smart locks, the high-tech style can signal to a burglar that you like to spend money on fancy gadgets.
-There is some speculation that this could make your home a target, but there’s no evidence to support that fear.
+Smart locks don’t use a standard key tumbler, so they look different than other door locks.
+The sleek, modern look of smart locks can signal to a burglar that you like to spend money on fancy gadgets.
+But this is speculation and there’s no evidence to support that fear.
 If this is a big concern, seek out a smart lock that looks more like a traditional deadbolt.

 Convenience vs. Security

 Convenience Remote access and monitoring, no more spare keys, and hands-free entry are all big perks that smart locks offer.
-When it comes to getting in the house with an armload of groceries or letting in the dog walker while you’re relaxing on a beach somewhere, you can’t beat a smart lock.
-If convenience is your main priority, then adding a smart lock is a no-brainer.
+When you’re coming in with an armload of groceries or letting in the dog walker from somewhere else, you can’t beat a smart lock.
+In essense, smart locks are about convenience.

 How to Fake a Smart Lock